Kindergarten facts

 How do I choose a kindergarten?

 Every family is different.
 The kindergarten program you choose should be a good fit for your child and family.
-It’s a good idea to start looking for a kindergarten program early.
+It’s a good idea to visit services you are interested in to find the right fit for your family.
 Look for the Kinder Tick when choosing a kindergarten service.

 The Kinder Tick helps Victorian families find a funded kindergarten program for their children.